icgc-argo/platform-ui/compose/README.md

 $ cp .env.schema .env
 ```

-Please ensure that your google app has the correct Authorized redirect URI: `http://localhost:8088/api/oauth/login/google`
+Please ensure that your google app has the correct Authorized redirect URI: `http://localhost:8088/api/oauth/login/google`.
+If you don't have one already, create new Google application [here](https://console.developers.google.com/).

 1. Start all the services in the background: